stubbornspace/space-monkey/README.md

 ```

 ## Source code <a name="source"></a>
-The AWS Lambda source code is available in node.js 8.10 and Python 3.6

 **source/custom-resources-js::**<br/>
 A NodeJS based  Lambda function used as a custom resource for deploying MediaLive and MediaPackage resources through CloudFormation.